Patapom/GodComplex/Tests/TestHBIL/README.md

 * Choose the "Debug/Release" configuration and the "x64" platform
 * Edit the project properties for all configurations/platforms and select the project's directory as runtime directory:
   ![DebugDirConfig.png](DebugDirConfig.png)
-* Select the scene type in TestHBILForm.cs (e.g. #define SCENE_LIBRARY), by default it's set to the "Library" scene Note that some scenes are 3D scenes that need to be downloaded and unpacked from various websites, refer to [this example](./Scenes/Casual-Effects.com/) for more info.
+* Select the scene type in TestHBILForm.cs (e.g. #define SCENE_LIBRARY), by default it's set to the "Library" scene.
+	 Note that some scenes are 3D scenes that need to be downloaded and unpacked from various websites, refer to [this example](./Scenes/Casual-Effects.com/) for more info.
 * Build (F5 key)
 * Run

 # Controls

-If you're familiar with the Maya or Unity camera then my camera manipulator works the same
+If you're familiar with Maya or Unity cameras then my camera manipulator works the same way.
 Otherwise:

-* No key pushed:
+* No key pressed:

 	* Left button = Orbit about target
 	* Middle button = Pan both camera and target
 	* Right button = Zoom in/out on target

-* LShift pushed (first person view):
+* LShift pressed (first person view):

 	* Left button = Forward/backward + look left/right
 	* Middle button = Pan both camera and target
 	* Right button = Look around

-* LAlt pushed (Light control):
+* LAlt pressed (Light control):

 	* Left button = Rotate light direction (in scenes with ambient only, rotates the SH environment.
 In scenes with directional light, rotates the directional)
 	* Middle button = NOTHING
 	* Right button = NOTHING

-* LControl pushed (Debug):
+* LControl pressed (Debug):

 	* Any button = Attempts to read back buffers for debugging purpose.
 Crashes at the moment since it's been ages since I've used this tool.